How pitch training can help startups get their story right – TechCrunch

-When you hire a marketing consultant, you don’t necessarily expect to wind up discussing your life purpose.
+When you hire a marketing consultant, you don’t necessarily expect to wind up discussing your life’s purpose.
 Yet, that is what Spanish marketing expert and entrepreneur Alex Barrera often ends up doing with startup founders who hire him to help improve their pitch.
 They think they are going to get help convincing investors, and they do, but the byproduct of the process is that they reframe their startup’s vision.

 In this context, ethical and philosophical considerations aren’t that far away, because more often than not, this includes a deep look at how their company impacts society.
 “The days where you could do whatever you wanted and dive into grey legal or moral areas are dwindling,” Barrera says.
 “Growth companies need to be careful about the potential fallouts of pursuing such strategies.
-While there are still plenty of investors that push for “growth at any cost”, the social pressure is changing and it’s suddenly becoming costlier to take such stances.”
+While there are still plenty of investors that push for “growth at any cost,” the social pressure is changing and it’s suddenly becoming costlier to take such stances.”

-You may have spotted Barrera’s cowboy hat at one of the many startup conferences he is involved with as a mentor, judge, host and speaker – and he does wear many hats.
+You may have spotted Barrera’s cowboy hat at one of the many startup conferences he is involved with as a mentor, judge, host or speaker — and he does wear many hats.

 Having previously co-founded two startup accelerators and Europe-focused tech publication Tech.eu, he now authors The Aleph Report, a periodical publication on cutting-edge technology and its implications.
-But it is through his Press42 venture that he collaborates with startups and corporations on organizational storytelling and strategic communications, and it is also what we discussed in the interview below (which has been edited for length and clarity.)
+But it is through his Press42 venture that he collaborates with startups and corporations on organizational storytelling and strategic communications, and it is also what we discussed in the interview below (which has been edited for length and clarity).

 TechCrunch is asking founders who have worked with growth marketers to share a recommendation in this survey.
 We’ll use your answers to find more experts to interview.